WICG/nav-speculation/ua-initiated-prerendering.md

 Consider that the user types the url `b.exa` in the address bar, and the user-agent decides that they're very likely to browse to `https://b.example`.

 The browser creates a prerendering browsing context, which it navigates to `https://b.example/`.
-This navigation takes place using [special fetch modes](./fetch.md), which ensure that `https://b.example/` has [opted in](./opt-in.md) to being prerendered.
+This navigation takes place with a [`Sec-Purpose` header](https://wicg.github.io/nav-speculation/prefetch.html#sec-purpose-header), which gives `https://b.example/` a chance to [opt-out](#opting-out) from being prerendered.

-Within this prerendering browsing context, assuming the opt-in check passes, loading of `https://b.example/` proceeds mostly as normal.
+Within this prerendering browsing context, assuming the prerender request succeeded, loading of `https://b.example/` proceeds mostly as normal.
 This includes any expensive in-document JavaScript necessary to initialize the content found there.
 It could even include server- or client-side redirects to other pages from the same origin.

 However, if `https://b.example/` requests notification permissions on first load, such a permission prompt will only be shown when the user navigates to `https://b.example` and the tab is displayed.
 Similarly, if `https://b.example/` performs an `alert()` call, the call will instantly return, without the user seeing anything.

 Now, the user finishes typing `b.example` and pressed the Return key.
 At this point the user agent notices that it has a prerendering browsing context originally created for `https://b.example/`, so it activates it and upgrades the invisible tab into a full-blown, displayed tab.
 Since `https://b.example/` was already loaded in the prerendering browsing context, this navigation occurs seamlessly and instantly, providing a great user experience.

-Upon activation, `https://b.example/` gets notified via [the API](#javascript-api).
+Upon activation, `https://b.example/` gets notified via [the API](#prerendering-state-api).
 At this point, it now has access many of the previously restricted APIs, so it can upgrade itself.

 ```js
 Notification.requestPermission().then(() => {